Counseling and Psychological Services

 Email Elaine Bailey

 Lenny Carter, LPC

-Lenny Carter, LPC, received his M.A. in clinical/community psychology from California State University, Northridge, in 1983.
-A member of CAPS staff since January 2001, he serves as the Crisis Management Coordinator.
-Areas of clinical interest include incorporation of eclectic techniques from psychodynamic and cognitive behavioral theories in working with personality disorders.
-He comes to CAPS with 20 years of experience in community mental health and is a member of the American Counseling Association.
-He also maintains a small private practice in Charlottesville.
+Lenny received his M.A. in clinical and community psychology in 1983 from California State University, Northridge.
+A member of CAPS staff since 2001, he serves as the Crisis Management Coordinator and Suicide Prevention Co-Coordinator.
+A generalist by nature, interest areas include suicidology, bipolar disorder and personality disorders.
+He came to CAPS with 20 years experience in community mental health centers.
+Lenny’s hobbies include sports, gardening and traveling; he’s visited over 30 countries.

 Email Lenny Carter

 Nicole L. Fischer, Ph.D.

 Nicole is a Licensed Clinical Psychologist.
 She received her B.A. in Psychology from the University of Virginia and her Ph.D. in Counseling Psychology from Virginia Commonwealth University.
 Previously, she was Staff Psychologist and Outreach Coordinator at Marymount University.
 Dr. Fischer completed her post-doctoral fellowship at Emory University School of Medicine, and her pre-doctoral internship at the University of Virginia Counseling and Psychological Services.
 Dr. Fischer utilizes an integrative approach including psychodynamic, interpersonal, and cognitive-behavioral theories.
 She enjoys clinical exploration of multicultural and acculturation concerns, trauma and abuse, substance use disorders, and group dynamics.
 Dr. Fischer maintains a small private practice in NOVA, and engages in scholarly activity related to cross-cultural psychology and social justice.
 She is an avid runner, yoga enthusiast, and UVA sports fan.

 Katherine Gibson, Psy.D.